 This client applied for a Finance Officer role in State Government in the Qld Health Department and gained a job interview.
-Instead of addressing the standard five criteria from the Capability Leadership Framework (CLF) – Strategic Direction, Achieves Results, Cultivates Relationships, Demonstrates Drive, and Communicates with Influence – the application called for the addressing of four specifically-written criteria.
-Following are part excerpts from two of the application’s selection criteria.
+Instead of addressing the standard five criteria from the Capability Leadership Framework (CLF) – Strategic Direction, Achieves Results, Cultivates Relationships, Demonstrates Drive, and Communicates with Influence – the application called for the addressing of four specific criteria.
+Following are excerpts from two of the selection criteria.

 Demonstrated ability to perform duties in the area of Financial Accounting and Reporting.

 In one of my previous finance-related roles, when a new reporting platform and chart of accounts were implemented, I conducted an extensive review of the General Ledger (GL) accounts to analyse potential misreporting.
 Using Microsoft Excel, I performed checks on accuracy and completeness of the GL accounts and mappings to major balance sheet and profit and loss accounts.
 I ensured the GL accounts were used in accordance with the company’s accounting policies.
 Any findings and proposed action items were reported to relevant personnel and units for their review and/or approval.
 A clean-up of the chart of accounts was made and additional adjusting entries posted to reflect correct balances.
 As a result, this strengthened the accuracy and reliability of reports and minimised the need for additional adjustments and/or resubmissions of financial reports in the succeeding months.